-There are more resident workers qualified in Engineering and Related Technologies in the Murchison Area than in any other field.
+There are more resident workers (All industries) qualified in Engineering and Related Technologies in the Murchison Area than in any other field.

 Field of qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to their current occupation, this is not necessarily the case.

 The presence of specific qualifications among the Murchison Area's resident workforce, which are not used by local industry, may indicate an opportunity for a new industry to move into the area and access a ready labour force.

 The field of study relates to a number of factors, such as:

 - The types of industries and occupations located in the Murchison Area or within commuting distance, and their qualification requirements;

 - The availability of educational institutions with those curricula nearby;

 - The socio-economic status of the Murchison Area, and;

 - The mobility of the population to move where particular skills are required.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence